ReadingService¶

 Adapted

-generated from the serialized state.
+DataPipegenerated from the serialized state.

 Graph Functions¶

-And, graph utility functions are provided in torchdata.dataloader.graph
+And, graph utility functions are provided in torchdata.dataloader.graph to help users to do DataPipe graph rewrite for custom ReadingService:

 Traverse the DataPipes and their attributes to extract the DataPipe graph. |